-As previously noted, this location having frontage on two major arterials roads and having optimum and varied modal connectivity to the Billings Bridhe Rapid Transit Station (future LRT) and the nearby cycling and multi-use pathways makes it an ideal location for intensification.
+As previously noted, this location having frontage on two major arterials roads and having optimum and varied modal connectivity to the Billings Bridge Rapid Transit Station (future LRT) and the porposed and nearby cycling and multi-use pathways makes it an ideal location for intensification.

 The proposed development is reflective of the PPS 2020 policies regarding housing and meeting the demands of population growth.
+It also reflects the guiding policies of both the existing Official Plan and the proposed Draft Official Plan.

-Further, the existing sites are highly underutilized and do not efficiently use the available infrastructure.
+Further, the existing sites are highly underutilized and do not efficiently use available and planned infrastructure.